Kaylus-GitHub/config/Installation.md

 To install it click on the green button "Clone or download".
 Extract all the files in custom.
 If you wish to change it go into tf2hitsounds/sound/ui/ ; delete Hitsound.wav and replace it by another hitsound file.
-Make sure you name it Hitsound.wav
+Make sure you name it hitsound.wav

 ________________________________________________________________